ExistedGit/Dota2Cheat/README.md

 Build Dota2Loader and launch it, it will move the necessary resources around and then inject

 **Use at own risk.
-Though I use methods that make detection chances as low as possible, there are no guarantees.
-[Use](https://github.com/zyhp/vac3_inhibitor) a [vac bypass](https://github.com/danielkrupinski/VAC-Bypass)** (also consider not using non-legit features that you can get reported for)
+Though I use methods that make detection chances as low as possible, there are no guarantees.** (also consider not using non-legit features that you can get reported for)

 ## Troubleshooting